Synacktiv-contrib/Modmobmap/README.md

 Ubuntu installation
 ---------------------

-A script installing all depencies for all engines is available in the `install_all-Ubuntu_20.04.sh`.
+A `install_all-Ubuntu_20.04.sh` script installing all dependencies for all engines is available in the root directory.

+For other distributions, please adapt this script base on listed dependencies.

 How to use
 ----------